llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

 10. **Get Messages**: Finally, we retrieve all messages in the thread.
 This includes the user's original question and the assistant's response.
 The LLM is able to answer the question by using the precise context provided by the function call and the code interpreter.

-This script demonstrates how to use the Open Source Assistants API to create an interactive assistant that can answer questions using function calls and code interpretation.
+This script demonstrates how to use HAL-9100 to create an interactive assistant that can answer questions using function calls and code interpretation.

 ## What's Next?

-Now that you've got your feet wet with the Open Source Assistants API, it's time to dive deeper.
+Now that you've got your feet wet with HAL-9100, it's time to dive deeper.
 Check out the `examples` directory for more complex examples and use-cases.

 For those interested in self-hosting, take a look at the [Self-Hosting Guide](./ee/k8s/README.md) in the `./ee/k8s/` directory.
 It provides detailed instructions on how to set up and manage your own instance.

 If you're looking for inspiration on what to build next, check out the [IDEAS.md](../IDEAS.md) file in the `examples` directory.
-It contains a list of project ideas that leverage the power of the Open Source Assistants API, ranging from AI-powered personal budgeting apps to language learning apps, health trackers, and more.
+It contains a list of project ideas that leverage the power of HAL-9100, ranging from AI-powered personal budgeting apps to language learning apps, health trackers, and more.

 You can also explore the OpenAI Examples for a wider range of applications and to understand how to leverage the full power of the API.